 The situation is different for the two activities, but both have strengths and weaknesses.

-On the 2025 horizon, however, the growth of biotechnologies and so-called “high activity” molecules constitute “strong opportunities” for France.
+By 2025, however, the growth of biotechnologies and so-called “high activity” molecules constitute “strong opportunities” for France.

 In the pharmaceutical sector, companies operating in France have developed an ability to adjust their production which differentiates them from their German or Italian competitors.

 The main weakness, however, is the predominance of mature drugs in oral dry form, which faces downward pressure on prices from competitors based in Eastern Europe.